suprugafad/shop_solvd/README.md

 >   "isAdmin": false,
 > }]
 > ```
-  - GET api/v1/users/{userId} - get one user
+  - GET api/v1/users/{userId} - get one user by ID
     - Server should answer with status code 200 and record with id === userId if it exists
     - Server should answer with status code 400 and corresponding message if userId is invalid (not uuid)
     - Server should answer with status code 404 and corresponding message if record with id === userId doesn't exist